 Before determining the exact nature of your business and what your product or product line will include, determine if there's a market for it.
 Creating the best, most efficient, tastiest, fastest, smallest, largest, lightest, or heaviest imaginary business widget in the world will do no good whatsoever unless there is a demand for it.

 Whether you want a local business or potentially an international one, use the Internet to help determine whether a market exists for your product.
 The easiest way to do that is to conduct keyword research.
 If people are using search terms that relate to your area of expertise, there's probably a market.

 Take your prioritized likes list and for each top ten entry, write down every search word and phrase that comes to mind regarding each entry.
 You're identifying your keyword research data.

 Google AdWords is one of the most comprehensive keyword research tools available on the Internet.
 Not only is Google the largest search engine but it is also global in its reach.
-In the keyword entry window, enter your series of search words and phrases—including singular, plural, correctly spelled and commonly misspelled versions—for the first priority like entry on your list.
+In the keyword entry window, enter your series of search words and phrases—including singular, plural, correctly spelled, and commonly misspelled versions—for the first priority like an entry on your list.

-Note how many times those words or phrases have been entered to the world's largest search engine.
+Note how many times those words or phrases have been entered into the world's largest search engine.
 Note the numbers.
 Conduct market existence indicators for each top ten entry following the same steps.
 Note additional keywords or phrases that people use.

 You still haven't determined whether there is actually a market for your product idea.
 You've merely determined interest.
-You must ascertain if people are just reading related material or if they are actually buying something.
+You must ascertain if people are just reading-related material or if they are actually buying something.

 Now enter into a search window the keywords discovered or confirmed and review the top web pages—not websites but pages—that are displayed on the search engine results pages or SERPs.
 Review the top 20 entries.